Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     - *Suspended*
     - *Process aborted*

-[comment]: <> (Repeat here or leave it out?
-Add colour code?)
+  [comment]: <> (Oli: Farbe bestätigen?
+Alternativ, abwarten auf endgültige UI von Ina?)
+  [comment]: <> (Add color code and sign!
+Auch andere Dateien.)

   - *Transition*
-  Transition executed in the course of the selected action.
+  Action key.

   - *Tries*
-  Number of times an action has been tried.
+  Number of times the action execution has been tried.

   - *Max retries after error*
-  Number of times an action must be retried after error.
+  Number of times the action execution must be retried after error.

   > [Info] This setting depends on the action and is usually preconfigured.

 [comment]: <> (Question pending for OLI)

   - *Queue Type*
-  The *Default* queue type is normally selected.
-For detailed information about configuring queue types, see [Configure the queue types](01_ConfigureQueueTypes.md).
+  Queue type assigned to the action.
+By default, the *Default* queue type is assigned.
+For detailed information about configuring queue types, see [Configure the queue types](/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md).

-  > [Info] A different queue type can be selected by editing an action, see [Edit an action](01_ManageWorkflows.md#edit-an-action).
+  > [Info] A different queue type can be selected by editing an action in the workflow editor, see [Edit an action](/ActindoWorkFlow/Operation/01_ManageWorkflows.md#edit-an-action).

   - *Defer until*
   Next point in time when the action is being tried.